 “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”

-Compliance inquiries may be directed to Jennifer Bucher, assistant vice president & chief human resources officer, Susquehanna University, Selinsgrove, PA 17870-1164, 570-372-4024; or the director of the Department of Education, Washington, D.C.
+Compliance inquiries may be directed to Jennifer Bucher, vice president for human resources, Susquehanna University, Selinsgrove, PA 17870-1164, 570-372-4024; or the director of the Department of Education, Washington, D.C.

 Bias Reporting Process

 A bias response coordinator receives a report of a bias incident.

 The bias response coordinator contacts the reporting party within two business days to gather information about the incident.
 (Reports can be submitted anonymously, but an anonymous report limits the bias responder’s ability to gather information and respond to the incident.)

 The bias response coodinator and the bias network evaluate the incident and consider possible responses.
 Responses will vary according to the nature of the incident and the individuals involved.

 The bias response coordinators and the bias network design a response plan and notify the reporting party of it.
 If the reporting party objects to the plan, the bias responder and the bias network consider the objections and decide either to revise the plan or to proceed with its implementation.

 Bias response coordinators share data, patterns and trends with the bias network to create awareness and influence cultural change.